Wheel of Fortune (British game show): 2000

 Additional episodes were broadcast by all ITV regions on Sundays during May.

 2001

 During the thirteenth series, most ITV regions broadcast episodes at 5.30pm from 2 January to 22 June 2001, except for Meridian, Yorkshire, Tyne Tees, before being switched to a Saturday afternoon slot until 4 August 2001.
 The final thirty episodes (series fourteen) were networked at 2.40pm, from 12 November to 21 December.

+Revival series

+On 27 June 2023, it was announced that ITV had commissioned a revival of the game show to air on ITV1 and ITVX in January 2024.
+The revival will be produced by Whisper North, a division of Sony Pictures Television-backed Whisper TV, in association with Sony Pictures Television and Paramount Global Content Distribution, and Graham Norton would be the new presenter.
+The revival ran for eight episodes, which included two celebrity specials.
+A non-broadcast pilot was originally recorded in 2020 with Alison Hammond as presenter, but ITV announced in June 2022 that they would not go forward on a full series.